MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagjunkthreshold-canonical-property.md

 **Applies to**: Outlook

-Indicates how aggressively incoming mail should be sent to the Junk E-mail folder.
+Indicates how aggressively incoming mail should be sent to the Junk Email folder.

 |||
 |:-----|:-----|